rickhull/buildar/README.md

 Buildar
 =======
-Buildar lives inside your Rakefile, consisting of a ruby module and a set of tasks to help automate versioning, packaging, releasing, and publishing ruby gems, with optional git integration.
+Buildar provides a set of rake tasks to help automate versioning, packaging, releasing, and publishing ruby gems, with optional git integration.

 Rake tasks
 ----------